PREPARE YOUR TRIPSecurity measures Baggages and check-in Administrative formalities Informations & passenger rights Customs & taxe removal

 Do not forget your valid identity document (passport or national identity card).
 It is compulsory for check-in prior to boarding.

-1- Directly at the check-in desk located on the first floor of the terminal (mezzanine)
+Check-in can be completed online or at the check-in desk located on the first floor of the terminal (mezzanine)

 As the check-in time limit varies between airlines, follow the indications on your ticket or ask your airline for further details.